jlbali/typescript_node_react_crud/README.md

     - Add Role to User.
     - All regarding to role is absent in user.
 Cannot test all the functionality without this.

+BUGS:
+- When updating a user, does not load its values.
+- When saving a new user, the role ID is null.